shmorri/docs-casa-prod/3.1.4/source/administration/faq.md

 ### Where are the logs?

 The application logs are located at `/opt/gluu/jetty/casa/logs`.
-By default, Casa uses INFO level for messages.
+By default, Casa uses the INFO level for messages.
 You can change the log level at will using the app's admin UI.

 <!--
 **Note: check the logs**